24 Colorful Outdoor Planters for Winter & Christmas Decorations

-1. How to use a variety of evergreens, colorful berries, seed pods, and branches to create outdoor planters and arrangements, with plants and cuttings which last for weeks and months!
+How to choose pots and urns, use a variety of evergreen plants, greenery and branches, colorful berries, seed pods, and other decorative elements such as ribbons and ornaments to create winter planters and gorgeous Christmas outdoor decorations which last for weeks and months!

-( Some of the helpful resources are affiliate links.
-Full disclosure here . )
+* Some resources in article are affiliate links.
+Full disclosure here .

 When choosing a container for an outdoor winter or Christmas planter, we need to consider the following-